Julia-Karpa/Blackjack-Julia/README.md

 # Blackjack Game
 ### Overview
 This is a simple text-based Blackjack game written in Python.
-The game uses a single deck of 52 cards.
+In this game, players try to get a hand value as close to 21 as possible without exceeding it.

 ### How to Play
 The player and the dealer are each dealt two cards initially.